 The empirical correlation was created by using mathematical equations based on experimental data.
 Most of the early pressure drop calculation was based on this correlations because of its direct applicability and fair accuracy to the data range used in the model generation.
-In this study, the empirical correlation for pressure drop estimation in multiphase flow in vertical wells are reviewed and evaluated with consideration of its required dimensions, performance, limitation and range of applicability.
+In this study, the empirical correlations for pressure drop estimation in multiphase flow in vertical wells are reviewed and evaluated with consideration of its required dimensions, performance, limitation and range of applicability.

-Duns & Ros Correlation (1963): This empirical correlation was resulted from laboratory experiments with some modification and adjustments in the correlation by using actual field data.
+Duns & Ros Correlation (1963): This empirical correlation is resulted from laboratory experiments with some modification and adjustments in the correlation by using actual field data.
 Duns & Ros correlation is in terms of a dimensionless gas velocity number, diameter number, liquid velocity number and a dimensionless mathematical expression.
-The acceleration gradient is neglected in the method.
-Although this method was developed to calculate the pressure drop with dry oil/gas mixtures, it can also be used with wet oil/gas mixtures in some cases.
+The acceleration gradient is neglected in the methods.
+Although this method is developed to calculate the pressure drop with dry oil/gas mixtures, it can also be used with wet oil/gas mixtures in some cases.

-Hagedron & Brown Correlation (1965): Hagedron & Brown correlation was developed using an experimental study of pressure gradients occurring during continuous two-phase flow in small diameter vertical conduits, a 1500 ft. vertical wellbore and considering 5 different fluids types in the experiment which is water and four types of oil.
+Hagedron & Brown Correlation (1965): Hagedron & Brown correlation is one of the most common correlations used in the industry.
+Hagedron & Brown correlation developed using an experimental study of pressure gradients occurring during continuous two-phase flow in small diameter vertical conduits, a 1500 ft. vertical wellbore and considering 5 different fluids types in the experiment which is water and four types of oil.
 This correlation involves only dimensionless groups of variables and it can be applied over a much wider range of conditions compared to other correlations.

 Orkiszewski Correlation (1967): This correlation had developed an equation for two-phase pressure drops in flowing and gas-lift production wells over a wide range of well conditions with range of precision about 10%.
 The method is an extension of the work done by Griffith and Wallis (1961).
 The correlation is valid for several flow regimes such as; bubble flow, slug flow, transition flow and annular-mist flow.
-Orkiszewski proved his assumption by comparing the measured pressure drop results of 184 wells to the calculated ones.
-The parameter considered in his equation for the pressure drop is the effect by the energy lost by friction, the change in potential energy and the change in kinetic energy.
+Orkiszewski proved his assumptions by comparing the measured pressure drop results of 184 wells to the calculated ones.
+The parameters considered in his equation for the pressure drop are the effect by the energy lost by friction, the change in potential energy and the change in kinetic energy.
 The results obtained by these methods are still applicable for wide range of well conditions (e.g. heavy oil).
 But, there are some well conditions that have not been evaluated (e.g., flow in the casing annulus and in the mist flow regime).

-Beggs & Brill Correlation (1973): Beggs and Brill correlation is one of the most common correlations used in the industry.
-This correlation was developed to predict the pressure drop for horizontal, inclined and vertical flow.
+Beggs & Brill Correlation (1973): The Beggs and Brill method was developed to predict the pressure drop for horizontal, inclined and vertical flow.
 It also takes into account the several flow regimes in the multiphase flow.
-Therefore, Beggs & Bril (1973) correlation is most widely used.
+Therefore, Beggs & Bril (1973) correlation is the most widely used and reliable one by the industry.
 In their experiment, they used 90 ft. long acrylic pipes data.
 Fluids used were air and water and 584 tests were conducted.
 Gas rate, liquid rate and average system pressure was varied.
 Pipes of 1 and 1.5 inch diameter were used.
 The parameters used are gas flow rate, Liquid flow rate, pipe diameter, inclination angel, liquid holdup, pressure gradient and horizontal flow regime.
 This correlation has been developed so it can be used to predict the liquid holdup and pressure drop.